gorbit99/WKHelpers/README.md

     japaneseText: "...",
     englishText: "...",
     color: "...",
-    hoverColor: "..."
+    hoverColor: "...",
+    withDropdown: {
+      bgColor: "...",
+    },
 });
 ```

-The color and hoverColor arguments are optional, they set the color the button
+The color, hoverColor and withDropdown arguments are optional, they set the color the button
-will take up when clicked or being hovered over.
+will take up when clicked or being hovered over and the dropdown menu of the
+button.

+The dropdown can also be created using `Button#attachDropdown(config)` with the
+same object the withModal option recieved.

 These are the available methods on the button instance: